scrollinondubs/caraya/plugins/facebook-pagelike-widget/readme.txt

 * Added support for localization (Multilanguage support)(Added .pot file)
 * Added option to add custom css for widget
-* Added option to select language to show your Facebook widget in any language you want.
+* Added option to select language to show your Facebook Page Feeds in any language you want.

 = Version 2.1 =